Welcome to Neuro Resilience

 through increasing your mental resilience, focus, balance and wellbeing.

 Darius Rountree-Harrison received his Neuroscience training at the University of Sydney.
 There he researched learning, problem solving, memory and their neurological underpinnings.
 Using behavioural techniques and environmental manipulations his research was able to induce improvements in working memory and associated functional changes in the brain.

 In the corporate sector Darius has developed expertise in peak performance and stress management.
-For five years Darius helped migration lawyers manage their mental health when working with refugees in detention centres.
+For five years Darius helped migration lawyers manage their mental health when working with refugees in detention centers.

 He introduced biofeedback, mindfulness and positive psychology training programs, improving wellbeing and minimising vicarious trauma.

 Darius has taken training in workplace training and assessment, crisis management, various meditation practices and numerous forms of biofeedback, including neurofeedback.
-Darius is a member of the Applied Neuroscience Society of Australasia, International Society for Neurofeedback Research and The Royal Society of NSW.
+Darius is a member of the Applied Neuroscience Society of Australasia, International Society for Neurofeedback Research and is accredited with the International qEEG Certification Board.

 Traumatic Brain Injury

 Nicola Bewley is an accredited allied health professional with First Class Honours in Social Work (Sydney), and a Diploma of Trauma & Healing (SCU).
 Nicola began practicing neurofeedback at a major neuropsychology clinic in Sydney as second to director where she designed individualised protocols and trained new technicians.
 She has experience with a variety of presentations, particularly attention issues and the autism spectrum.
 Nicola also has a background in providing other services for children with complex needs.